CodePorting/AIProjectTranslationSamples/spring-petclinic/python-translated/README.md

 - Django 5.0.7

 # Run
 Move to the django project's root, start development server and navigate to http://localhost:8000.
-No need initiate db schema, a sample db is included.
+No need to initiate db schema, a sample db is included.
 ```
 cd spring-petclinic/python-translated
 python manage.py runserver